Baretank/vena-etl-tool/README.md

 ### Memory Issues

 If you're experiencing memory problems with large files:
-- Ensure you're using the latest version with streaming support
+- Ensure you're using the latest version with enhanced streaming support and memory monitoring
 - Check that your Node.js version is 14 or higher
+- The enhanced adaptive backpressure implementation should handle files of any size without memory issues
+- Monitor the memory usage reports during uploads to identify potential problems
+- Adjust the following settings to optimize for your specific environment:
+  - `VENA_MEMORY_THRESHOLD`: Lower for slower networks or less RAM
+  - `VENA_MIN_UPLOAD_RATE`: Adjust based on your network speed
+  - `VENA_ADAPTIVE_THRESHOLD_FACTOR`: Lower (e.g., 0.5) for more aggressive backpressure
+  - `VENA_MEMORY_WARNING_THRESHOLD`: Set based on your system's available RAM
+  - `VENA_MEMORY_CRITICAL_THRESHOLD`: Set to prevent out-of-memory conditions
-- For extremely large files (>10GB), consider increasing the Node.js memory limit: `node --max-old-space-size=4096 import.js ...`
+- For truly massive files (>50GB), consider adjusting Node.js memory limits: `node --max-old-space-size=4096 import.js ...`

+### Network Issues

+If you're experiencing network-related problems:
+- Enable the adaptive backpressure feature (enabled by default)
+- Check for stalled uploads in the progress output
+- Monitor the network latency metric to identify potential bandwidth limitations
+- For highly variable networks (like cellular or shared Wi-Fi), adjust:
+  - `VENA_ADAPTIVE_BACKOFF_MAX`: Increase for more aggressive backoff on unstable networks
+  - `VENA_STALL_THRESHOLD`: Lower for faster detection of stalled uploads
+  - `VENA_PROGRESS_INTERVAL`: Lower for more frequent progress updates and stall detection

+### Process Termination

+If the process is interrupted or prematurely terminated:
+- The graceful termination handler ensures resources are properly cleaned up
+- Check the logs for any aborted uploads
+- For scheduled tasks, ensure proper handling of termination signals
+- The upload history logs should provide information about any incomplete uploads

 ## Making the Script Executable (Unix/Linux/Mac)